eCommerce

 Want to know just how secure we can make your C2C platform?
 Let us show you in a free demo.

-A marketplace facilitates transactions in C2C e-Commerce for payment guarantees
+A marketplace facilitates transactions on online platforms for payment guarantees

 Capturing Niche Markets with C2C